 Leave in the mixing bowl and cover with a towel or plastic wrap.

-Let it sit in a warm place for about an hour, until doubled in size.
+Let it sit in a warm place for about an hour to let the dough rise, until doubled in size.

 Punch it down and lay it out on a floured cutting board.
 Press it into a rectangular shape.
-Then use a sharp knife or pizza cutter to cut 12 portions.
+Then use a sharp knife or pizza cutter to cut 12 equal pieces.

 Pick up each portion and shape into a ball.
 Place back on the floured cutting board.

-Cover with a cloth and allow the balls to rise for about 30 minutes.
+Cover with a kitchen towel and allow the balls to rise for about 30 minutes.

 Meanwhile, melt 1/2 cup (one cube) of butter and add 2 large cloves of minced garlic to the melted butter.

-Brush your hot skillet with the garlic butter and immediately place the flat naan dough into the pan.
+Brush your hot skillet with the garlic butter and immediately place the rolled naan dough into the pan.
 Then brush the top of the dough with more melted butter.

-When the dough starts to puff up and get bubbly, flip it over.
+When you see large bubbles form, flip it over.
 Each side should have lovely golden brown bubbly spots.

 Remove from the skillet and set on a plate.
 You can sprinkle with additional garlic powder if desired.